3 shot, 2 killed in 3rd night of unrest over Blake shooting

 The man with the gun stumbles and falls, and as he is approached by people in the crowd, he fires three or four shots from a seated position, hitting at least two people, including one who falls over and another who stumbles away to cries of “Medic!
 Medic!”

+A witness, Julio Rosas, 24, said that when the gunman stumbled and fell, “two people jumped onto him and there was a struggle for control of his rifle.
+At that point during the struggle, he just began to fire multiple rounds and that dispersed people near him.”

+“The rifle was being jerked around in all directions while it was being fired,” Rosas said.

-With the crowd scattering, the shooter stands up and continues walking down the street as police cars arrive.
+In the cellphone footage, as the crowd scatters, the gunman stands up and continues walking down the street as police cars arrive.
 The man puts up his hands and walks toward the squad cars, with someone in the crowd yelling at police that the man had just shot someone, but several of the cars drive past him toward the people who had been shot.

 Protester Devin Scott told the Chicago Tribune that he witnessed one of the shootings.